sumelms/microservice-account/README.md

   </a>
 </p>

-## User Microservice
+## About Sumé LMS

-This repository contains the user microservice of the Sumé LMS.
+> Note: This repository contains the **user microservice** of the Sumé LMS.
 If you are looking for more information about the application, we strongly recommend you to [check the documentation](https://www.sumelms.com/docs).

+Sumé LMS is a modern and open-source learning management system that uses modern technologies to deliver performance and scalability to your learning environment.

+  * Compatible with SCORM and xAPI (TinCan)
+  * Flexible and modular
+  * Open-source and Free
+  * Fast and modern
+  * Easy to install and run
+  * Designed for microservices
+  * REST API based application
+  * and more.

 ## Table of Contents